Adekabang/garage-webui/docs/api-upgrade-report.md

 ✅ **Code Quality**:

-- ESLint warnings have been addressed.
+- All ESLint errors and warnings have been resolved.
-- Type definitions have been optimized.
+- Type definitions have been optimized (removed all `any` types).
+- All React hooks follow proper dependency rules.
+- Form controls are properly managed (controlled vs uncontrolled).
-- All hooks properly typed with TypeScript interfaces.
+- All components have proper TypeScript interfaces.
+- React component keys are properly assigned for list items.
+- Input fields have appropriate `readOnly` props where needed.

 ## New Feature Availability